Tamara Kowalski Joins TXSES as Communications Director

 About TXSES: A membership-based non-profit 501(c)(3) organization for nearly 40 years, TXSES’s unique niche is exemplified in our well-established local chapters in Austin, Dallas, El Paso, Houston and San Antonio.
 Having boots on the ground in these major metropolitan cities, which represent nearly a quarter of Texas’s 30 million+ citizens, enables our gifted, dedicated members to disseminate fact-based, relevant solar information to all Texans. www.txses.org

-Going solar in 2024.
-Who do you trust?
+Going Solar in 2024.
+Who Do You Trust?

 by Patrice ‘Pete’ Parsons, TXSES Executive Director